Grow your skills in a collaborative community

 We know the student visa and I-20 process can feel overwhelming, so we’ve broken it down for you into three steps.
 If at any time you need assistance, please feel free to contact us.

 International students have the same application deadlines as domestic students.
-CCA practices rolling admissions, which means applications can be submitted for review after the priority deadlines.
-Please keep in mind, however, that applications that are submitted after priority deadlines are excluded from merit and diversity scholarship consideration.
-Need-based scholarships will continue to be awarded to qualified applicants who submit a late application.
+CCA practices rolling admissions, which means applications can be submitted for review after the priority deadlines, but merit scholarships may not still be available.

 Designed to support your needs

 From submitting your application to getting your student visa to finding scholarship opportunities, we’re committed to creating a support system that makes it easier for international students to pursue their future in the arts.

 Enrollment counselors are standing by

 We’re here to answer your international admissions questions through a number of channels, including email, ground mail, fax, and phone.

 Online hours: 8:30–10 am and 3–4:30 pm (PT)